Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 The offset value of the current sensors can drift over time.
 It is recommended that drive developers include code in their control logic to automatically re-zero the current sensor at startup, as follows:

 1. Prior to enabling the PWM, when it is known that there is no current flowing in the motor, record approximately 100 ms of sensor data on each phase.
-2. For each phase, calculate the average of this data and use it as the new `OFFSET` value.
+2. For each phase, calculate the average of this data and use it as the new `OFFSET` value in the code block above.
-3. Proceed with the control start-up procedure.
+3. Proceed with starting-up the drive.

 ## Conclusion

-A method to calibrate the current sensors has been presented.
-The user is also given hints on how the output of the calibration process maybe used in the control code.
+The current sensor calibration method presented in this article should be viewed as a best-practice for motor drive development.